hmmhmmhm/dva-engine/README.md

 ## 💬 Why?

+Recently, under the name of Workshop in Overwatch, a custom game mode has been created where users can program game rules.
+Workshop can be developed by setting up Event and Condition and Action in Rule.

-The ruleset of an overwatch workshop can be modified by default only within the game. for this reason, IDE with many functions is not available.
+But the ruleset of an overwatch workshop can be modified by default only within the game. for this reason, IDE with many functions is not available.
 (This is certainly not good news for modern developers.)

 ## 💭 How?